The nature of our team means that you will be given responsibility and a varied scope of work from the very beginning.

 Aero R&D Design

-This group has full ownership of leading the development of new technology within Aero group and to drive improvement implementation.
+This group has full ownership of leading development and mechanical design of new technology within the Aero Technology department and to drive improvement implementation.

-Our scope covers wind tunnel models and their associated jigs, full size dyno work to aid correlation and both full size and model scale aero test equipment.
+Its scope covers design of wind tunnel models, systems and their associated jigs, full size dyno work to aid correlation and both full size and model scale aero testing equipment.

-This group covers the design of components related to power unit and gearbox installation, utilising both metallic and composite design for the cooling system, fuel system, several auxiliary areas and associated jog & fixtures where required.
+This group covers the design of components related to power unit and gearbox installation, utilising both metallic and composite design for the cooling system, fuel system, several auxiliary areas and associated jig and fixtures where required.